 - Zuboraya is one of the most famous pufferfish / fugu restaurants.
 Pufferfish are considered a delicacy in Japan, often eaten raw as sashimi or cooked in soups.
 But if the fish are not carefully prepared they can be deadly.

-The best hotels in Osaka – according to me
+The best hotel tips for Osaka – according to me

 The best coffee in Osaka – according to me